-- 1Create a good copy of your musical composition.You can do this by creating sheet music, a video, an LP, an MP3, a cassette tape, a mini-disc, a USB drive, or a CD of your work.Advertisement
+- 1You can do this by creating sheet music, a video, an LP, an MP3, a cassette tape, a mini-disc, a USB drive, or a CD of your work.Create a good copy of your musical composition.Advertisement

 - Click on the "New User" button to create your account.

 - You have to provide your name, country, address, preferred manner of contact, and phone details.

 - Once your account is opened, you can freely use it to copyright any of your works.
 Your account also grants you the freedom to monitor your copyright applications.